On this page:

 - Make sure you look after your passport while you are travelling.
 It is a valuable document and is necessary for any international travel.
 Losing your passport can create real difficulties and could even cut your travel short.
 Take a photocopy of your passport with you and leave a copy at home with a family member or trusted friend.
 Check your passport validity before you depart: many countries require a passport to be valid for at least six months beyond your intended departure from that country.
 Information on obtaining a New Zealand passport can be found at the Department of Internal Affairs website.

-- Check visa requirements and make sure you have at least one clear page in your passport for immigration stamps.
+- Check visa requirements, including requirements for electronic travel authorities (eTA’s), and make sure you have at least one clear page in your passport for immigration stamps.
 Your travel agent or the Embassy or High Commissions of the countries you intend to visit or transit through can tell you about visa and entry requirements, which you should check well in advance.

 - Check health precautions.
 Ask your travel agent or doctor if any vaccinations are recommended for the areas you are travelling to.
 A health professional can also provide information on how to stay well while travelling.